Test of the new SRAM Force AXS 2025 groupset

 Ergonomics and braking: a revolution

-Otherwise, Independent reach and contact point adjustment allows precise customization of brake lever grip and actuation.
-When it comes to shifting, the two paddles behind the brake levers are customizable, as are the two bonus buttons at thumb height on the top of the grip.
-By default, the right paddle shifts down a cog on the cassette, and the left paddle shifts up.
-A long press shifts the entire cassette, and a simultaneous press shifts the chainring.
+Additionally, independent reach and contact point adjustment allows for precise customization of brake lever grip and actuation.
+For gear changes, the two paddles behind the brake levers are customizable, as are the two bonus buttons at thumb height on the upper part of the grip.
+By default, the right paddle shifts down a cog on the cassette, and the left shifts up.
+A long press scans the entire cassette, and a simultaneous press changes chainrings.
 But other combinations are possible.

-These new handles are very comfortable, especially in terms of braking, easily accessible, powerful and modular, whether with the stockings on the handlebars or at the bottom of the handlebars, thanks to the shape of the levers and more rigid calipers.
-The latter leave more space for the discs, and friction, very rare, is limited to a few dozen meters after hard braking.
+These new handles are very comfortable, especially in terms of braking, easily accessible, powerful and adjustable, whether with the stockings on the grips or at the bottom of the handlebars, thanks to the shape of the levers and more rigid calipers.
+The latter leave more space for the discs, and friction is very rare, only limited to a few dozen meters after heavy braking.
 Note that the brakes are also distinguished by their silence, even on routes wet.

 The only downside: like the Red, there's still a slightly blunt part under the handle, which can be a bit annoying when gripping it depending on your finger position.
 On the other hand, the bonus buttons seem super sensitive.
 Depending on your thumb's position on the handle, it's possible to activate them without meaning to.
 This isn't a problem when they allow you to change a menu page on the meter, but it's a bit more annoying when they're set to change gears.